massgame/Mohr_Envelope/README.md

 How to use
 -------------
-prior to the beginning, you have to install [numpy], [scipy], [matplotlib]
+Prior to the beginning, You have to install [numpy], [scipy], [matplotlib]
 [numpy]:http://www.numpy.org/
 [scipy]:https://www.scipy.org/
 [matplotlib]:http://matplotlib.org/

-in command prompt,type : python mohr.py filename.csv
+In command prompt or shell..., Type : python mohr.py filename.csv

 Input
 -------------